 “Ew.
 Good one, mate.”

-The bouncer at Max’s back room looks at us like he doesn’t know we’re 17 year-old celebrities.
+The bouncer at Max’s back room looks at us like he does not care we once were 17-year-old celebrities.
 Fame in NYC is fleeting.
 Jack hands him his ID with a folded ten spot.
 He frowns until I add my ten.
 Fame walks but money talks.

-I start to look around hopeful for a familiar face until Jack leads me to an empty booth.
-It’s not a busy night, with no live acts.
+I look hopefully around for a familiar face until Jack leads me to an empty booth.
+It is not a busy night, with no live acts.
 A DJ is in the sound booth.
-Jack boldly approaches him, asking if we can perform.
+Jack boldly approaches, asking if we can perform.

 “Where are your instruments?
 You’re False Gods, right?”